google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 In the example above,
 the image for shader `variant_001` differs from the rest.
-Recall that all images should be identical, thus `variant_001` has exposed a bug in the device that causes the wrong image to rendered.
+Recall that all images should be identical, thus `variant_001` has exposed a bug that causes the wrong image to rendered.

 Clicking on `variant_001`
 reveals the GLSL fragment shader source that